Our partners

 Regional organisations

-We partner with organisations in Asia and the Pacific that take a regional approach to development issues.
+We partner with organisations in the Indo-Pacific that take a regional approach to development issues.

-In the Pacific we work across a number of sectors, including fisheries, maritime safety and environmental issues as well as disaster preparedness and response, all of which benefit from a regional approach.
-The Pacific Islands Forum Secretariat, the Pacific Forum Fisheries Agency, the Secretariat of the Pacific Community, the Secretariat of the Pacific Community, the University of South Pacific, and the Secretariat of the Pacific Regional Environmental Programme are some of the organisations we partner with.
+In the Pacific we work across many sectors that benefit from a regional approach, including fisheries, maritime safety, the environment, disaster preparedness and response, and health and education.
+The Pacific Islands Forum Secretariat, the Pacific Forum Fisheries Agency, the Pacific Community, the University of the South Pacific, and the Secretariat of the Pacific Regional Environmental Programme are some of the organisations we partner with.

-In Asia, our support focuses on encouraging economic development and disaster preparedness.
-New Zealand has long-established partnerships with the Association of South-East Asian Nations (ASEAN) and the Mekong Institute, and we work with them to support development in the region.
+In Asia, our support focuses on climate and economic resilience; knowledge and skills; and peace and security.
+New Zealand has long-established partnerships with the Association of Southeast Asian Nations (ASEAN) and the Mekong Institute, and we work with them to support development in the region.

-We coordinate our aid efforts with other donors for the benefit of developing countries.
+We coordinate our efforts with other partners for the benefit of developing countries.
 We partner with Australia for many initiatives in the Pacific.

-We work closely with partner countries and donors to further improve development cooperation and collaboration in the Pacific, at both country and regional levels.
+We work closely with partner countries to further improve development cooperation and collaboration in the Pacific, at both country and regional levels.

 Non-government organisations (NGOs)